geopm/geopm/tutorial/README.md

                 --geopm-trace=tutorial_0_trace \
                 -- ./tutorial_0

-If your system does not support srun or aprun launch, the third option is to set a few environment variables for GEOPM as follows:
+If your system does not support srun or aprun launch, the third non-geopmlaunch option is to set a few environment variables for GEOPM as follows:

     LD_PRELOAD=$GEOPM_LIB/libgeopm.so
     LD_DYNAMIC_WEAK=true